sunithasomanna/ODIM/README.md

 ## Updating additional package versions

-While deploying Resource Aggregator for ODIM, verify the versions of the following packages and update them if required:
+While deploying Resource Aggregator for ODIM, verify the versions of the following packages and update them if required.

+<blockquote> Note: Verify the Keepalived and Nginx package versions only in case of a three-node cluster deployment. </blockquote>

 #### linux-headers